rohit12crj/Study-Notes/AWS/RDS/notes.md

-✅ How will u setup connetion to allow someone form on prem to login to aws rds & run querry ?
+✅ How will u setup connetion to allow someone form on prem to login to aws rds & run querry running in private subnet ?

 ---
 ✅ What is RDS?